 Is The Freedom Unlimited Right For You?

-The Freedom Unlimited is the single card that I spend the most money on.
-However, the key is to have the card in conjunction with either the Chase Sapphire Preferred® Card or Chase Sapphire Reserve® Card, so that you’re really maximizing your rewards.
+The Chase Freedom Unlimited is the single card that I have historically spent the most money on.
+However, the key is to have the card in conjunction with either the Chase Sapphire Preferred or Chase Sapphire Reserve, so that you’re really maximizing your rewards.

 I wanted to look a bit more closely at the best strategy to take with the Freedom Unlimited.

-Complement It With The Sapphire Preferred or Sapphire Reserve
+Tip: Complement It With Sapphire Preferred Or Reserve

 I can’t emphasize enough that having the Freedom Unlimited in conjunction with either the Sapphire Preferred or Sapphire Reserve is the best card combo you can have.
 That’s because not only can you combine the benefits of the two cards, but this greatly increases the value you get from your Freedom Unlimited points.